pieroproietti/penguins-eggs/sourceforge/files/ISOS/arch/README.md

 eggs, is installed!

 # Calamares

+If we uses `Chaotic-AUR` we can just write: `sudo eggs calamares --install` ho have it ready, but its possible to install [calamares](https://aur.archlinux.org/packages/calamares-git) by yay too.

-It's possible to install [calamares](https://aur.archlinux.org/packages/calamares-git) by yay, but at the moment there is a problem with package [ckbcomp](https://aur.archlinux.org/packages/ckbcomp), so to install calamares, you will have to:
+At the moment there is a problem with package [ckbcomp](https://aur.archlinux.org/packages/ckbcomp), so to install calamares, you will have to:
 ```
 git clone https://github.com/pieroproietti/penguins-eggs-pkgbuilds
 cd penguins-eggs-pkgbuilds/aur/cbkcomp